Zyoruk/copilot-instructions/README.md

 2. **Follow the outlined best practices** to maximize Copilot's effectiveness.
 3. **Contribute improvements** by editing or adding new instruction files as needed.

+## Continuous Improvement
+- Keep these instructions updated as the project evolves.
+- Refine instructions if Copilot frequently suggests undesirable patterns.
+- Align Copilot’s output with evolving best practices and standards.

 ## Contributing

 - Please keep instructions clear, concise, and focused on practical Copilot usage.